umr-amap/StormR/README.md

 ## Overview

-StormR is a package developped to analyze past storms and tropical cyclones that occured in the whole world beyond 1980.
-It let the user gather all its interested storms in a single object and then use it to either plot tracks on a map, or compute/rasterize regimes of wind speed, 2D structures of radial wind and various other products.
+StormR is a package developped to analyze past storms and tropical cyclones that occurred after 1980 anywhere in the world beyond 1980.
+It allows users to compute cyclone characteristics (e.g., maximum sustained wind speed, exposure period), gather storms of interest in a single object, rasterize available data, and plot maps of cyclone tracks and charateristics.

 ## Installation

-You can install the development version of StormR like so:
+You can install the development version of StormR as follows:

 ``` r
 #install.packages("devtools")